 One of the benefits of being a member of the Fort Bend Astronomy Club is the ability to try out different types of telescopes for their own personal use.
 Our loaner scope program makes it possible to check out the most common types and sizes of telescopes to see if they fit the needs of the observer.

-The FBAC Loaner Scope Coordinator, Curt Lewis, can be reached by email at email@example.com
+The FBAC Loaner Scope Coordinator, Stephen Walker, can be reached by email at email@example.com

 If you are interested in donating a telescope to the Fort Bend Astronomy Club, please send an e-mail to our Donations and Grant Coordinator, Tony Wiese firstname.lastname@example.org